What’s the Difference? The Rolex Explorer II Vs. The Rolex GMT-Master II

 Until relatively recently, a Rolex watch with a GMT complication represented the brand at its most complex.
 The relentless pursuers of perfect three-hand simplicity have traditionally steered away from additional functions, with a dual time zone or a chronograph’s stopwatch seemingly as far as they were willing to push it.

-Lately, things have started to change over in Geneva, with the Yacht-Master II’s outrageously impressive regatta timer and the Sky-Dweller’s annual calendar (alongside its own unorthodox GMT feature) but for years, if you wanted a Rolex that could tell you the time both here and there, you had two choices; the GMT-Master or the Explorer II.
+Lately, things have started to change over in Geneva.
+Consider the Yacht-Master II’s outrageously impressive regatta timer and the Sky-Dweller’s annual calendar (alongside its own unorthodox GMT feature).
+But for years, if you wanted a Rolex that could tell you the time both here and there, you had two choices, the Rolex GMT-Master or the Rolex Explorer II.

 However, while both watches have always had the all-important fourth hand needed to track a second time zone, the Explorer II was not a true GMT watch for the first few years of its life.